 What the Directories say:

 "She prosecutes for CPS in rape and serious sexual offences."
 The Legal 500 2019

 "She is always on top of all the facts and works well with prosecuting authorities."
 The Legal 500 2017

 Click here to download.

-Emily was second junior to Andrew Baillie QC in the case of Independent (R v Bright & Others), one of the largest, most complex and most successful SFO prosecutions of recent times.
+Emily has been appointed to the Proceeds of Crime, Serious Crime and Fraud CPS advocate panel at Level 3 and is experienced in prosecution and defence in these areas.
+She was on the prosecution team responsible for the successful prosecution of Bright &others of Independent Insurance, one of the largest, most complex and most successful SFO prosecutions of recent times.
 She was junior to the late Philip Henry in the successful HMRC prosecution of an accountant in a £5 million fraud.
 In addition Emily has provided advice for the defence in confiscation hearings where issues arise involving matrimonial property.

 Emily, a barrister of 13 years experience, has a reputation for keen attention to detail and a practical approach.
 Her family work covers complex child protection cases; for local authority, parents or children via their guardians.
 She has been instructed in cases involving historical sexual abuse, non accidental injury, mental health issues, drug and alcohol misuse and foreign elements, in county court and High Court.

 In 2016 Emily successfully represented the Local Authority in care proceedings involving 3 children, including a 16 year old whose wish was to return home to her mother, was absconding placement and had separate representation as a result.
 She has also successfully represented a different London Borough in a complex case involving three concurrent proceedings arising from the 15 year old mother and two of her children.
 Recently she represented a baby via his guardian in a case where the guardian’s view was influenced heavily by answers from various witnesses adduced through cross examination.